Samuel Porter, Baron Porter

-Samuel Lowry Porter, Baron Porter, GBE, PC (7 February 1877 – 13 February 1956) was a British judge.
+Samuel Lowry Porter, Baron Porter, GBE, PC (7 February 1877 – 13 February 1956) was a British judge who served as a Lord of Appeal in Ordinary from 1938 until 1954.
+He was one of the few judges promoted directly from the High Court bench to the House Lords without serving on the Court of Appeal.

 Early life and career

-Born in Leeds, Porter was educated at the Perse School and Emmanuel College, Cambridge, where he took a Third in Classics and a Second in Law.
-He was called to the bar by the Inner Temple in 1905.
-His legal career was interrupted by World War I. Commissioned into the British Army, he ended the war as a captain on the general list.
+Born in Headingley, Leeds, Porter was the son of Hugh Porter (born 1877), a warehouse manager, and his wife, Mary Ellen Lowry.
+He was educated at the Perse School and Emmanuel College, Cambridge, where he took a third in Part I of the classical tripos in 1899 and a second in Part II of the law tripos in 1900.
+He also obtained a half-blue in tennis.

+He was called to the bar by the Inner Temple in 1905, developing first a good general practice, then specialised in work in the Commercial Court.
+His legal career was interrupted by the First World War.
+Commissioned into the British Army, he ended the war as a captain on the general list.
 He was appointed MBE for his war service.

-He was appointed King's Counsel in 1925.
+Porter was appointed King's Counsel in 1925.
 He was Recorder of Newcastle under Lyme from 1928 to 1932 and Recorder of Walsall from 1932 to 1934.
+A member of the Oxford Circuit, he served as a commissioner of assize on the South-Eastern Circuit in 1933, replacing Mr Justice Horridge who was detained by work in London.